-This quick shift of balance overloads the inner ear, which is responsible for maintaining the body’s balance and makes it send erratic signals to the brain.
-This disorients the brain leading it to send distress nerve signals to the stomach muscles and making the toddler vomit.
-Other brain-related conditions such as headaches can also cause vomiting.
+This quick shift of balance overloads the inner ear, which is responsible for maintaining the body’s balance and makes it send erratic signals to the brain (9).
+This disorients the brain, leading it to send distress nerve signals to the stomach muscles and making the toddler vomit.
+Other brain-related conditions, such as headaches, can also cause vomiting.

 Symptoms: Dizziness, loss of balance, and a headache.